cometbft/knowledge-base/protocols/mempool/flooding-protocol.md

 This is illustrated in the figure above, where the highlighted nodes of the propagation graphs represent the activation of a clause for a node.

-Let `G(V, E)` be network overlay graph where the protocol is running.
+Let `G(V, E)` be the network overlay graph where the protocol is running.
-Let partition the set of nodes `V` into two groups: `Bcast` contains nodes that first activate `broadcast(tx)`, and `Recv` contains nodes that first activate `receive <tx>`.
+Lets partition the set of nodes `V` into two groups: `Bcast` contains nodes that first activate `broadcast(tx)`, and `Recv` contains nodes that first activate `receive <tx>`.
 The number of messages exchanged by the protocol on `G` is then defined by: